 Most of us have heard the term “cross-sector collaboration” before, but we may not know how to put it to work for us.
 Your organization doesn’t have to take on saving the world alone!
 Here is a guide to taking those precious first steps into a collaborative environment and the benefits it brings.

 The countless issues facing the world today are increasingly complex.
-Seeking solutions for issues of hunger, health care, climate change, poverty, and more, increasingly require skill, innovation, and communication – which is why cross-sector collaboration is so important.
+Seeking solutions for issues of hunger, health care, climate change, poverty, and more, increasingly requires skill, innovation, and communication – which is why cross-sector collaboration is so important.

 Can nonprofits provide the kinds of solutions that are needed alone?
-Nonprofits are solution seekers of the most noble kind, but with a narrow scope and limited resources most often they can only tackle a small piece of the problem.
+Nonprofits are solution seekers of the most noble kind, but with a narrow scope and limited resources, most often they can only tackle a small piece of the problem.
 Cross-sector collaboration seeks to bring together organizations from different sectors – nonprofit, government, philanthropic, and business – to bring about sustainable change on the largest scale possible.
 In this article we’ll cover:

 - The Benefits Of Cross-Sector Collaboration for Nonprofits